Skip to content

 TODD: There’s this scene where this little dog is running around with a huge cabbage in its mouth.
 Oh, man, it’s classic.
 I shot my Dr Pepper right out of my nose.

-— Beethoven (dir.
+• Beethoven (dir.
 Brian Levant) is a 1992 US children’s movie about a family and their dog, a St. Bernard named after the composer Ludwig van Beethoven.
-The film was written by Amy Holden Jones and John Hughes (whose 1984 film Sixteen Candles was mentioned in episode nine at 02:40), and features actors Charles Grodin, Bonnie Hunt, Dean Jones, Oliver Platt, and Stanley Tucci.
+The film was written by Amy Holden Jones and John Hughes (whose 1984 film Sixteen Candles was mentioned in episode nine).
+A dog picks up a head of cabbage about one minute into this scene.

 LORELAI: Hey.
 Four menus, one coffee, and an anvil, please.